Healthy, High-Performing, And Drained?

 Four words came to mind: vitality, pleasure, joy, and success.

-The Balance Experiment
+The Vitality Experiment

 One evening, I created a spreadsheet (humor me, I’m a former data scientist…) and added the following headings: date, vitality, pleasure, joy, success, notes.
 At the end of the day before winding down, I spend 5 minutes rating my day by gut feeling.
 Then in a stream of consciousness, I let impressions of the moments that mattered spill out in the notes section.